MaziarMod/React_Reading-List-v3.0/README.md

-# Reading List (React App v2.0)
+# Reading List (React App v3.0)

 Users are going to be able to use our application to put together a list of books that they would like to read.

-Data Persistence with API Requests
+Using Context System

 ## How to run